 - Community theme websites like TemplateMonster or ThemeForest: mainly free for every ecommerce platform).

 - Custom design: the price depends on the developers’ hourly rate and the complexity of the chosen design.

 Dress your website for success with Elogic.Design your website now

 OpenCart is a self-hosted platform, meaning that you’ll need to find a hosting provider for your store.
 It shouldn’t be a problem, though: OpenCart is a relatively light platform and won’t require extra server capacity.
 You can even try shared hosting if you’re a starter entrepreneur and upgrade your hosting plan as your store grows.
 Similarly to Magento, OpenCart provides a Cloud edition and can host your website for you on AWS servers.

 Magento can also be a self-hosted and a hosted platform.
-The only difference is that it will consume a lot of server resources.
-So you can forget about shared hosting and choose dedicated servers with an increased PHP memory limit for better web performance.
+The only difference is that it will consume a lot of server resources While choosing your Magento hosting provider, opt for dedicated servers with an increased PHP memory limit for better web performance.
 Meanwhile, the owners of Magento Commerce Cloud may forget about the trouble and will have their website hosted on AWS or Microsoft Azure for them.